Why to convert Hyper-V physical to virtual machine

 Then, click Start Restore to execute the operation.
 When it's finished, your Hyper-V p2v migration is also complete.

-Using Disk2VHD can convert physical to virtual disk efficiently, it improves utilization of hardware resources and saves problems for reinstalling and configuring a new VM.
+Disk2VHD can convert Hyper-V physical to virtual disk efficiently, it improves utilization of hardware resources and saves problems for reinstalling and configuring a new VM.

-For enterprise with a large number of physical servers, you can also use this professional software to perform centralized server backup which converts Hyper-V physical to virtual machine with ease.
+For enterprise with numerous physical servers, you can also use this professional software to perform centralized backup when performing Hyper-V P2V.